 *Be sure to use the whole egg!
 Both the yolk and the whites are needed for the mayo thicken using this technique.

 *Add salt to taste.
-Start with a ½ tsp of salt and taste after blending to see if more salt is needed.
+Start with a ½ teaspoon of salt and taste after blending to see if more salt is needed.
 Add more, if needed and blend again until desired flavor is reached.

 *Start blending with the immersion blender at the bottom of the jar.
 The mayo will start to thicken almost instantly.
 Then slowly lift the blender up until all the oil is combined.